nullxone/helium-for-hasura-lib/README.md

+# Using the Starter Kit

+If you'd like to *use* the Starter Kit, please start with the documentation at http://heliumforhasura.com

+The starter kit to clone is at [helium-for-hasura-starter-kit](https://github.com/nullxone/helium-for-hasura-starter-kit)

 # Development of the Helium for Hasura Framework

-If you'd like to *use* the Starter Kit, please use [helium-for-hasura-starter-kit](https://github.com/nullxone/helium-for-hasura-starter-kit) instead!
+This repository is for the development of the starter kit itself.

 # Run examples